Malvy-Delaban/website-2025/articles/skipthebeat/skipthebeat.md

 !!!

 # Character design
-DJ xochi is a pretty straight forward reinterpretation of Xochipilli, an aztec god that represents passion, love, sexuality, music, arts, playfulness and more.
-It is often represented with very colorful skin tones or clothes and often with leaf clothes.
-I added traditionnal Mexico clothes and I mixed it with the modern representation of sexuality through clothes (lingerie) and modern musical accessories such as large golden jewelry to mention a recent musical movement (hip-hop / old school US rap).
+DJ Xochi is based on the Aztec god Xochipilli, representing passion, love, music, and playfulness.
+I added modern elements like large golden jewelry and hip-hop-inspired accessories, which reflect contemporary music culture.

-Moky on the other hand is exclusively a representation of modern music and in particular, electronic music.
+Moky represents modern electronic music, with a design inspired by Daft Punk and LED screens.
+Her winged helmet and sleek look represent her fast, energetic personality and the rhythm of her music.

-She has a design inspired obviously by the Daft Punk helmets, LED dotted screens, winged helmet to enhance her fast music and hasty personality.
+Design & Inspirations:

 !!!
 (Moky.png) Moky